peppedilillo/grb-trigger-algorithms/README.md

-# Gamma-Ray detection using Poisson-FOCuS and other trigger algorithms
+# Gamma-ray burst detection using Poisson-FOCuS and other trigger algorithms

 ..